 The dominant sulphide mineral in the primary sulphide at Sartenga is bornite (Cu5FeS4) representing more than 95% of copper metal in the samples studied.
 Molybdenite (MoS2) is the second most dominant sulphide mineral.
 Free gold was also noted in the study and is generally located along sulphide mineral boundaries.
 No gangue minerals were identified during the mineralogical assessment that would cause deleterious effects to the flotation of economic sulphides.
 Very rare amounts of pyrite were noted in the drill core samples studied.

-In June 2013 WAF reported a maiden JORC (2004) Inferred Resource Estimate for the Sartenga Copper Gold Project.
+In June 2013, WAF reported a maiden JORC (2004) Inferred Resource Estimate for the Sartenga Copper Gold Project.
 The Mineral Resource was independently calculated by Ravensgate Mineral Industry Resource Consultants and is discussed in the following sections.
-In accordance with NI 43-101.

 The block model was constructed using 10mX, 25mY, and 5mZ blocks (East, North, Elev) and utilised a zone and zone percent coding to accurately represent material volumes.
 The model was rotated 45 degrees to parallel the main strike of mineralisation.